kmishra9/PL2-AWS-Setup/EC2/provisioner_scripts/README.md

 2. `add_users`
   - **Usage**: `sudo ./add_users [data_folder_path] [num_researchers]`
   - **Description**: Creates the number of accounts specified.
 Each account also has a symlink (alias) to the data folder path specified, with rwx permissions.
 The new users are named consistently as `researcher_x`, where `x` is an integer between [0, num_researchers).
+The accounts are also added to the `sudo` group and have SSH access enabled for them.

 3. `install_cloudwatch_logs_agent`
   - **Usage**: `sudo ./install_cloudwatch_logs_agent`